 Most software developers have a degree in computer science or a related field.

-As the average salary can typically exceed $100,000 per year, investing the time in a degree is a wise choice.
+As the average salary can typically exceed $100,000 per year, investing the time in a degree to become a software developer is a wise choice.

 3. Truck Driver